efracondes/SQL_with_Python/README.md

 # SQL_with_Python

-Here is my SQL portfolio where you´ll find some use case examples of SQL queries.
-I use Python, Psycopg2 and Pandas as my main tools to present the results of the queries.
+Here is my SQL portfolio, where you can find some use case examples of SQL queries and commands.
+I make use of PostgresSQL to manage the databases used throughout the examples.
+I also use Python alongside Psycopg2 (which is the most common PostgreSQL adapter for Python) and Pandas to present the results.